BlinkDL/RWKV-LM/README.md

 * Extra R-gate in the FFN (applicable to all transformers).
 I am also using reluSquared from Primer.

-* Better initilization: I init most of the matrices to ZERO (see RWKV_Init in https://github.com/BlinkDL/RWKV-LM/blob/main/RWKV-v2-RNN/src/model.py).
+* Better initialization: I init most of the matrices to ZERO (see RWKV_Init in https://github.com/BlinkDL/RWKV-LM/blob/main/RWKV-v2-RNN/src/model.py).

 * You can transfer some parameters from a small model to a large model (note: I sort & smooth them too), for faster and better convergence (see https://www.reddit.com/r/MachineLearning/comments/umq908/r_rwkvv2rnn_a_parallelizable_rnn_with/).

 * My CUDA kernel: https://github.com/BlinkDL/RWKV-CUDA to speedup training.

-## The pseudocode (execution from top to bottom):
+## The Pseudo-code (execution from top to bottom):

 ![RWKV-v2-RNN](RWKV-v2-RNN.png)